mocon/oconnor-blog/content/posts/2021-03-22-forces-greater-than-ourselves-1.md

 > Zhu Xi (1130-1200 CE)

 Describing Zhu Xi’s view of a person on the path towards “sagehood,”, Klancer writes the movement towards humility is away from thinking themself “the center or the apex of the universe, but rather *to bring themselves into alignment with forces far greater than they* *are.”* Choosing to kneel in the face of such forces does not diminish one's self but empowers.
-Much like Job, It is an act that says, *‘we are not equals, but I am equal to the encounter.'* Acting in alignment such as this, Biblical scholar Walter Brueggemann, says “. . .  is a demanding way to live that thrives on candor and requires immense courage.”
+Much like Job, it is an act that says, *‘we are not equals, but I am equal to the encounter.'* Acting in alignment such as this, Biblical scholar Walter Brueggemann, says “. . .  is a demanding way to live that thrives on candor and requires immense courage.”

 Augustine reminds us that knowing oneself and humility are intimately connected, bringing about 'perfect wisdom.'
 Wholeness becomes the operative word here, we live courageously in what's real, vulnerable but yet strengthened by the openness of our situation. *"Be not afraid"* is no empty boast at this point but the inner condition humility has brought about.